LivePersonInc/knowledge-center-archive/pages/documents/Bots & Automation/Third Party Bot Connectors.md

 subCategoryName: Web messaging
 indicator: both
-subtitle: LivePerson allows for external Bot Vendors and Bot builders to be enabled and managed through LiveEngage just like a normal human agent
+subtitle: LivePerson allows for external Bot Vendors and Bot builders to be enabled and managed through the Conversational Cloud just like a normal human agent
 level3: ''
 permalink: ai-bots-automation-third-party-bot-connectors.html
 isTutorial: false